It's all about pie for the holidays!

 - Preheat oven to 350 degrees.
 Fit pie crust into a 9-inch pie plate; refrigerate while making the filling.

-- Place eggs, brown sugar, honey, vanilla, and bourbon (optional) in a large bowl.
+- Place eggs, coconut sugar, honey, vanilla, and bourbon (optional) in a large bowl.

 - Add melted butter.
 Stir until well blended.
 Add pecans.
 Stir to combine.
 Pour mixture into pie crust.

-- Cover edges of pie crust with a pie shield.
+- Cover the edges of the pie crust with a pie shield.
 (This will keep the crust from overbrowning.
 It also helps the pie bake evenly.)
-Bake pie for 25 minutes.
-Remove pie shield.
+Bake the pie for 25 minutes.
+Remove the pie shield.
 Bake for 30 more minutes.
-Remove pie from oven.
+Remove the pie from the oven.

 - Cool before serving.
 (The pie filling will dry out a little as it cools; this will make it easier to serve.)